telephant-co-za/telephant-api/README/roadmap.md

 These are some of the features that may be added to the app after it passes through the initial beta stage and is ready for production and commercialization.

 * Incorporate CRM
-* Incorporate help tesk ticketing into app
+* Incorporate help desk ticketing into app
-* Incorpotate user forums
+* Incorporate user forums
-* Above with integration into a ERP Next as a backend
+* Above with integration into a ERPNext as a backend
 * Write user help docs
 * Data mining on usage
 * Compliance with banking regulations